v1 · Read + Write · No SDK required

 ⚠️ Treat your key like a password

-Anyone with your manager code can read every knock, lead, and homeowner contact in your organization.
-Never embed it in client-side code.
-Rotate it from the app at any time — old keys stop working immediately.
+Anyone holding a key can read every knock, lead, and homeowner contact in your organization.
+Never embed one in client-side code.

 Making Requests